allan-638/ToDoList/README.md

 Finally, go to Postman and you should be able to use the API using:

 ## GET
-1. Use the following endpoint to obtain a FULL list of all todo items:
+Use the following endpoint to obtain a FULL list of all todo items:
 ```
 http://localhost:8080/api/todolist
 ```
-..*	Returns an array of todo objects
+- Returns an array of todo objects.

-2. Use the following endpoint to obtain a list of all COMPLETED todo items:
+Use the following endpoint to obtain a list of all COMPLETED todo items:
 ```
 http://localhost:8080/api/todolist/complete/
 ```
-..*	Returns an array of todo objects, where complete == true
+- Returns an array of todo objects, where complete == true.

-3. Use the following endpoint to obtain a list of all INCOMPLETE todo items:
+Use the following endpoint to obtain a list of all INCOMPLETE todo items:
 ```
 http://localhost:8080/api/todolist/incomplete/
 ```
-..*	Returns an array of todo objects, where complete == false
+- Returns an array of todo objects, where complete == false.